Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-reference/run-a-node.md

 ### Install Lilypad
 ```
-curl -sSL -o lilypad https://github.com/bacalhau-project/lilypad/releases/download/v2.0.0-6afc1cc/lilypad
+curl -sSL -o lilypad https://github.com/bacalhau-project/lilypad/releases/download/v2.0.0-275e5f3/lilypad
 chmod +x lilypad
 sudo mv lilypad /usr/bin
 ```

 ### Write env file
+You will need to create an environment file for your node.
 `/app/lilypad/resource-provider-gpu.env` should contain:
 ```
-export WEB3_PRIVATE_KEY=0x… (the private key from your metamask wallet)
+WEB3_PRIVATE_KEY=YOUR_PRIVATE_KEY (the private key from your metamask wallet)
 ```

 This is the key where you will get paid in LP tokens for jobs run on the network.

 Install systemd unit for Bacalhau:
 ```